r0ck37c0d3r/cow_protocol_interview_task/README.md

+# CoW protocol Interview Task: Solution

-# Streamed Cache Interview Question
+## Streamed Cache Rust implementation

 You are given an API which returns the current temperature that is measured in different cities.
 The API exposes two ways to query it: